A 2022 overview video demonstrating the NIU range

 Kick back and enjoy the tour.
 Just click the red button beside any scooter you would like more information on and enjoy a full virtual demonstration!
-To leave the showroom experience and head back to our online store just click the red button on the door!

 We have answers.

 Yes, just like any road legal vehicle you will need insurance.

 Here is a few insurers we know will give you a competitive quote:

 You passed your driving test before the 1st of February 2001